reyamag/FitMe_Up/README.md

 Android Studios is needed to run the files.

 Project designed, devloped and created by:
-Reyniel Maglian,
-Cameron Mathos,
-Raza Tahir,
-James Vandermost,
-Adrian Ongkoputro
+Reyniel Maglian, Cameron Mathos, Raza Tahir, James Vandermost, Adrian Ongkoputro

 ----------------------------------------------------------------------------------------------------------------------------------------------
 LICENSE:

-Copyright 2017 Reyniel Maglian
+Copyright 2017 Reyniel Maglian, Cameron Mathos, Raza Tahir, James Vandermost, Adrian Ongkoputro

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.